ChorusOne/opus-pool-sdk/book/guide/8-rewards-history.md

 ## Overview

-This section will focus on fetching and visualizing the rewards history using the OPUS Pool SDK.
-The SDK offers a getRewardsHistory method, which retrieves the history of rewards earned from specific vault.
+In this chapter, we’ll explore the process of fetching and visualizing rewards history using the Opus SDK.
+Visualizing reward data helps users gain insights into their earnings over time and make informed decisions about their staking activities.

+We will guide you through fetching the necessary data, and presenting it in a user-friendly chart.

 ## Initializing the Pool and Fetching Rewards History